Nightfall (missile)

 The Nightfall is a short-range ballistic missile under development by the United Kingdom.
-The Ministry of Defence (United Kingdom) published a request for information (RFI) for the missile.
-Range will exceed 500 km.
-Each effector must carry a circa 300 kg (high explosive) payload over 600 km on a ballistic trajectory, with some basic manoeuvrability.
+In August 2025 the UK Ministry of Defence published a request for information (RFI) for the missile.
+While initial requirements specified a 300 kg (high explosive) payload and 600 km range, with some basic maneuverability, they were later reduced to 200 kg and 500 km.
+A ground vehicle must have the ability to deliver multiple missiles.